AyameKajou56/AyameKajou56.github.io/README.md

 ### Warnings:
 - This is all **FAKE** and is with virtual currency.
 I, AyameKajou56, the creator, am not responsible for anything that happens to any individual who plays this game,
 - Progress does not save, soon it will though.
-Feel free to suggest stuff through email! ("jojoslover42@gmail.com")
+Feel free to suggest stuff through email or discord!